 XBIZ: Tell me about your own filmmaking?
 What is it like?

 Tuschinksi: I enjoy filming different kinds of genres.
-My feature films are the ones that get screened at international film festivals and that have received some recognition.
+My feature films are the ones that get screened at most international film festivals and that have received most recognition.

-Most of my films I would say are “anarchist's satire” — I like to make films that are funny sometimes pretty deep and sometimes even pretty dark messages hidden and funny underneath the funny surface.
+Most of my films I would say are “anarchist's satire” — I like to make films that are funny and unpredictable, sometimes having pretty deep and sometimes even pretty dark messages hidden underneath the funny surface.

 My most recent film is called “Timeless,” which was a big adventure.
 There were American and European actors in it, and I shot it in Germany.